Darrshan-Sankar/Medica-AI/README.md

 1. Create a Firebase project with Authentication, Realtime Database, and Storage Bucket enabled.
 2. Obtain the Firebase API credentials, including the API key, auth domain, database URL, project ID, storage bucket, messaging sender ID, app ID, and measurement ID.
 3. Fill in the `.env` file with the Firebase API credentials.

-### Mailgun Setup
-1. Create a Mailgun account.
-2. Obtain the Mailgun API key and domain.
-3. Fill in the `.env` file with the Mailgun API credentials.

-### Twilio Setup
-1. Create a Twilio account.
-2. Obtain the Twilio Account SID, Auth Token, from number, and to number.
-3. Fill in the `.env` file with the Twilio API credentials.

 ## Native Setup:(On-machine)